 The ballot will use a ‘first past the post’ counting method to determine the result.

-The candidate with most votes from each individual state will be elected (WA, SA, VIC, NSW).
+The two candidates with most votes from each individual state will be elected.

-The remaining two positions will be filled by the two candidatse with the most votes, regardless of state.
+The remaining two positions will be filled by the two candidates with the most votes, regardless of state.

 Casual vacancies: